Sentient Aquatic Animals

-Consideration for animals is increasing, but hardly for fishes, even though they represent the huge majority (95%) of the victims of animal consumption.
-It is from 1000 to 3000 billion fishes that are killed every year.
+Consideration for animals is increasing, but hardly for fish, even though they represent the huge majority (95%) of the victims of animal consumption.
+It is from 1000 to 3000 billion fish that are killed every year.

 We attend this inconceivable massacre without doing anything.

-Fishes do feel pain.
-They all have a distinctive personnality traits and they recognize individually their congeners, with whom they communicate.
+Fish do feel pain.
+They all have a distinctive personality traits and they recognize individually their congeners, with whom they communicate.